kr2792/Auth0-SAML/README.md

 This page contains urls and metadata that the IDP requires, so that this SAML configuration can be registered.

-The metadata can viewed or downloaded at https://TENANT_NAME/samlp/metadata?connection=YOUR_CONNECTION_NAME. *YOUR_CONNECTION_NAME* is the identifier you gave the SAML enterprise configuration.

 Copy *post-back URL* and *Entity Id* fields

 Switch to your ID Provier tenant, press **Applications > applications** and select the app you configered before.